Recipes from Italy

 Instructions

-• While waiting for the water to boil, grate the lemon zest.
-Be careful to grate only the superficial yellow part of the zest.
-The white part can make the dish bitter.
+• While the water is heating, grate the lemon zest.
+Be careful to grate only the yellow part of the peel, because the white part underneath can taste bitter.

-• grate the Pecorino Romano cheese so that you have it ready.
+• Finely grate the Pecorino Romano and set it aside.

-• When the water comes to a boil, add the pasta.
+• When the water comes to a boil, add the pasta and cook it until al dente, following the cooking time on the package.

 Nutrition